High School Design Competition

 The AIANH High School Design Competition consists of designing a specific project, which changes every year.
 The program requires students to work on a theoretical project throughout the school year under the guidance of their instructors.
 AIANH volunteer architects visit the schools when possible to give critiques before the submissions are due.
 The program involves a design solution, a three-dimensional model, and a graphic plan of the project.
-Students have designed a Sustainable Youth Education Pavilion for a fictitious America’s Cup in Portsmouth, NH; a Sustainable Living and Innovation Center; a Performing Arts Center; and a Youth Enrichment Center dedicated to the development of alternative studies for high school students; and most recently, a Submarine History Center at Albacore Park in Portsmouth, and a Welcome Center at Mondnock State Park.
+Students have designed a Sustainable Youth Education Pavilion for a fictitious America’s Cup in Portsmouth, NH; a Sustainable Living and Innovation Center; a Performing Arts Center; a Social and Media Center; a Youth Enrichment Center dedicated to the development of alternative studies for high school students; and most recently, a Submarine History Center at Albacore Park in Portsmouth, and a Welcome Center at Mondnock State Park.

 Objectives of the High School Design Competition program are to increase awareness of the relationships between space, human scale and function; gain experience in recognizing the various challenges in planning and designing indoor and outdoor spaces for specific uses; exercise analytical abilities and creativity in solving the problems; and gain experience in communicating planning and design ideas using scale drawings and models.